replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

-# Troubleshooting an Application
+# Generating Support Bundles

 The Replicated admin console includes a Troubleshoot page where you can generate an analysis and review remediation suggestions for troubleshooting an application.
 You can also download a support bundle to share with your vendor.

-## Create a Support Bundle using the Admin Console
+## Generate a Bundle using the Admin Console

 1. From the admin console, select the Troubleshoot tab.